haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Data Interfaces
 ---------------

-This section describes how to implement a getItem and length for the dataset interface.
+This section describes how to implement a get Item and length for the dataset interface.
 First, you have to understand what it is, and how to implement it using get item and length.

 The dataset interface is to provide a mechanism to describe the properties of datasets.
 It is composed of a collection of raw data points and describes the data points.
 It is designed in such a way as to allow new features to be added without disrupting current applications that use the dataset interface.
 It gives you access to a collection of data points that you use the getItem to pick a specific data point to work with.

-  * length: It describes the length of the dataset.
+  * **length** : It describes the length of the dataset.
-  * getItem(): It fetches a data sample for a given key.
+  * **getItem()** : It fetches a data sample for a given key.

 .. code:: kotlin